GeoMop/MLMC/docs/source/examples_sampler_creation.rst

     # level_parameters can be manually prescribed as a list of lists

-Prepare a simulation, it must be instance of class that inherits from :any:`mlmc.sim.simulation.Simulation`
+Prepare a simulation, it must be instance of class that inherits from :any:`mlmc.sim.simulation.Simulation`.

 .. testcode::

     simulation_factory = mlmc.SynthSimulation()

-Create a sampling pool
+Create a sampling pool.

 .. testcode::